sasank-pankam/PeerConnect/docs/transfer/directory.md

 # Directory Transfer Module

-This module provides functionality for transferring entire directories between peers.
+Provides functionality for transferring entire directories between peers.
 It exports several key components that help manage directory transfers within PeerConnect.
 In particular, it makes available:

 - **DirSender** – (Sender counterpart for directories)
   *Handles packaging and sending a directory’s contents and structure to a remote peer.*